Stephan Morais

 Stephan Morais (Stephan Godinho Lopes de Moraes, born October 27, 1973, in London, England) is a Portuguese British investor.

-Morais is an engineer by training, having graduated from Instituto Superior Técnico in 1996 with a Civil Engineering degree.
-Departing from his field of study, he completed an MBA focusing in Private Equity and Venture Capital at Harvard Business School and went on to pursue a career in management, consulting, banking and investment.
+Morais is an engineer by training, having graduated from Instituto Superior Técnico in 1996 with a civil engineering degree.
+Departing from his field of study, he completed an MBA on private equity and venture capital at Harvard Business School and went on to work in management, consulting, banking and investment.

-In 2019, he co-founded Indico Capital Partners, Portugal’s leading venture capital firm, of which he is the Managing General Partner.
-He is the President of the Harvard Club of Portugal.
+In 2019, he co-founded Indico Capital Partners, a venture capital firm, of which he is the managing general partner.

 Early life and education

-Morais, the son of Portuguese lawyers, was born in London, England, and raised in Lisbon, Portugal, where he attended two of the top rated schools in the country: Colégio Sagrado Coração de Maria and Colégio Valsassina.
+Morais, the son of Portuguese lawyers, was born in London, England, and grew up in Lisbon, Portugal, where he attended Colégio Sagrado Coração de Maria and Colégio Valsassina.

-A Civil Engineer, Morais graduated in 1996 from Portugal's largest engineering university, the Instituto Superior Técnico - University of Lisbon in Lisbon, having spent the last semester at the École Nationale des Ponts et Chaussées in Paris, France.
+A civil engineer, Morais graduated in 1996 from the Instituto Superior Técnico - University of Lisbon in Lisbon, having spent the last semester at the École Nationale des Ponts et Chaussées in Paris, France.
 In 2000 he was accepted for the MBA program of Harvard Business School.
 He graduated in 2002, specialising in private equity and venture capital and being awarded a Sainsbury Management Fellowship.